gskril/gregskril.com/src/blog/get-started-with-nfts.md

 The world of NFTs (non-fungible tokens) can be overwhelming.
 It can seem very technical and expensive at times.
 My hope is that after reading this post you will have a clear understanding of how to navigate the Ethererum-powered web3 ecosystem.

 From my perspective, web3 is an extension of the internet in which important information is stored in a decentralized way.
-As [Forbes](https://www.forbes.com/sites/forbestechcouncil/2020/01/06/what-is-web-3-0/) puts it:

-> "Web 3.0 will bring us a fairer internet by enabling the individual to be a sovereign."

 ## Custodial vs non-custodial wallets

 Cryptocurrency exchanges like [Coinbase](https://coinbase.com/) and [Gemini](https://www.gemini.com/) are centralized organizations that help people dip their toes in crypto but don't complete the full picture.
-By purchasing a cryptocurrency from an exchange, you don't technically own that asset.
+By purchasing cryptocurrency from an exchange, you don't technically own that asset.
 The exchange is holding it on your behalf.
 This is called a custodial relationship.
-True decentralization, and the way people utilize web3, is when you are the sole owner of your wallet containing all of your digital assets.

-The real starting point for web3 is a non-custodial wallet, or decentralized wallet.
+The real starting point for web3 is a non-custodial wallet.
 This means that you are the only person in the world with access to your assets, and you accept the responsibility that comes along with that.
 If you lose access to your wallet for one reason or another, there is no company or organization to call and get help.
 It might sound intimidating at first, but for many people this is what gets them most excited about crypto — the ethos of true ownership and independence.

 The easiest and most popular way to create a non-custodial wallet on the Ethereum (ETH) blockchain is with [MetaMask](https://metamask.io/).
 MetaMask is 100% free, and acts as your key to the web3 world.